Zeulni/wellbeing-audio-analysis/README.md

     ```
     depending on your Python installation.

+Notes:
+- When running the script for the first time, all required machine learning models will be downloaded automatically
-Note: Running the script on a GPU can accelerate it by a factor of 4x-8x.
+- Running the script on a GPU can accelerate the runtime by a factor of 4x-8x (the script recognizes automatically if a CUDA device is available)

 Have fun! :sunglasses: